house-of-abbey/GarminHomeAssistant/README.md

 ### Power Management

 The application timeout prevents the HomeAssistant App running on your watch when you have forgotten to close it.
 It prevents the refreshing of the menu statuses and therefore excessive wear on your battery level.
 For those users who prefer to keep the application open all the time for continuous use, they can reduce the battery wear by increasing the "poll delay".
 This inserts a user configurable number of seconds between each round of item update checks, hence reducing the API access activity.
-This also reduces the responsive of the statuses displayed when HA devices are switched externally, i.e. by another Home Assistant client, then the watch menu display will not update as quickly.
+This also reduces the responsive of the statuses displayed when HA devices are switched externally, i.e. by another HomeAssistant client, then the watch menu display will not update as quickly.
 Therefore if you only use the HomeAssistant App briefly now and then, keep this setting at the default 0 seconds.
 NB.
 To be clear, all items are updated then a configurable delay is inserted before the next round of all item updates.
 If your poll delay is greater than zero, then your application timeout should be set to zero, otherwise you will exit the application and negate the value of the poll delay function.

 | Application Timeout | Poll Delay | Comment |
 |:-------------------:|:----------:|:--------|